Felipeg005/Math-Magicians-React-App/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse for making it possible!

 ## 📝 License